raweee/node-red-contrib-whatsapp-link/README.md

 * `Ver-0.1.21` : Group Message Node added.
 * `Ver-0.1.23` : Nodes are formatted correctly and names are updated.
-* Working on QR Code to directlly avilable in run time on Whatsapp-Admin-Node.
+* `Ver-0.1.28` : Now QR Codes are directlly avilable in run time on Whatsapp-Admin-Node.
+* Working on Whatsapp Reply Node.

 ## Future Nodes
 Currently working on more Whatsapp Node and will be avilable soon -

-1. Group Message Node (Working).
+1. Group Message Node.
 2. Chat Reply node.
 3. Instruction (smart) Reply Node.